Hypermiling: Records

-In August 2017, the official Tesla club in Italy, Tesla Owners Club Italia, had five people drive 29 hours in Southern Italty to drive a Tesla Model S 100D a total of 1078 km on a single charge.
+In August 2017, the official Tesla club in Italy, Tesla Owners Club Italia, had five people drive 29 hours in Southern Italy to drive a Tesla Model S 100D a total of 1078 km on a single charge.

 In May 2018, two Colorado residents drove 32 consecutive hours to drive their Tesla Model 3 606.2 miles on a single charge.
 It beat a previous record of 560 miles from a Tesla Model S P100D, but it fell slightly short of a 670-mile run in a Model S by an Italian team last August.

-In 2018, Frenchman Pierre Desjardins set a record covering 351 miles of the Périphérique ring road in Paris on a single charge in a 40kWh Renault Zoe, which had an official WLTP range of just 186 miles, and ended up with a fuel efficiency of 7.9 miles per kilowatt hour.
+In 2018, Frenchman Pierre Desjardins set a record covering 351 miles of the Périphérique ring road in Paris on a single charge in a 40kWh Renault Zoe, which had an official WLTP range of just 186 miles, and ended up with a fuel efficiency of 7.9 miles per kilowatt hour, which equals 7.9 kWh/100km.

 In 2022, a team from the armed-forces charity Mission Motorsport drove two stock 52kWh Renault Zoe cars, with an official range of 245 miles, at Thruxton Circuit in Hampshire to break the previous Renault Zoe EV hypermiling record.
 They maintained a speed of 19-23 mph, and followed racing lines that offered the path of least resistance.
 The first car finished at 424.7 miles, while the second car finished at 475.4 miles, which was 230.4 miles more than the Zoe's WLTP range and ended up at 9.14 miles per kilowatt hour.

 Safety and awareness program

 Hypermiling has come under fire from several sides because some hypermilers show dangerous or illegal behaviour, such as tailgating larger vehicles on motorways to save fuel, cycling between accelerating and coasting in neutral, and even turning the engine off when its power is not needed.
-For this reason, the Hypermiling Safety Foundation was established in August 2008^{[citation needed]} to promote a safety and education program that promotes legal fuel-saving techniques.
+For this reason, the Hypermiling Safety Foundation was established in August 2008 to promote a safety and education program that promotes legal fuel-saving techniques.